ietf-wg-acme/acme/draft-ietf-acme-acme.md

 In this way, it would be nearly as easy to deploy with a CA-issued certificate as with a self-signed certificate.
 Furthermore, the maintenance of that CA-issued certificate would require minimal manual intervention.
-Such close integration of ACME with HTTPS servers would allow the immediate and automated deployment of certificates as they are issued, sparing the human administrator from much of the time-consuming work described in the previous section.
+Such close integration of ACME with HTTPS servers allows the immediate and automated deployment of certificates as they are issued, sparing the human administrator from much of the time-consuming work described in the previous section.